 The use of cell phones in locker rooms, restrooms, and shower facilities is strictly prohibited.
+In addition, to encourage social interaction and physical activity, cell phones will not be allowed during recess.
 Cell phone use by students on buses or other school vehicles is at the discretion of the bus driver.
 Distracting behavior that creates an unsafe environment will not be tolerated.

-If a student cell phone is taken during class time, the following procedures may occur:

-First Offense: The phone is taken and returned at the end of the day (after 3:13)

-Second Offense: The phone is taken and returned at the end of the day (after 3:13), a

-30-minute detention is given and parents are notified about the offense and the policy.
+If a student cell phone is taken during class time, the following procedures may occur: First Offense: The phone is taken and returned at the end of the day (after 3:13) Second Offense: The phone is taken and returned at the end of the day (after 3:13), a 30-minute detention is given, and parents are notified about the offense and the policy.
 Third Offense: The phone is taken and released only to a parent/guardian and further disciplinary actions will be discussed with a parent or guardian.

-Arrangements should be made before you come to school regarding plans to stay overnight with a friend or to go to a friend's house after school.